bhaskarmurthy/bhaskarmurthy/README.md

 # What do I value?

+**Why** - Start with why.
+Understand context to solve the right problem.
+Always be curious.

 **Trust** - Align what you say with what you do.
 Communicate intent.
 Assume positive intent.
 Be vulnerable.
 Trust by default.
 Trust but verify.

 **Resilience** - Growth under pressure.
 Learn from failures.
 Do the right thing, even under pressure.

+**Feedback** - Feedback helps us grow and improve.
+Feedback is a gift, to be given and to receive.
+Be gracious in receiving feedback, and kind in giving.

 **Autonomy** - Make impactful decisions.
 Ability to unblock yourself.
 Be the engine of your own journey.
 Autonomy requires alignment.
 Autonomy requires accountability.